Skip to content

 Investor Visa

 The investor visa grants long-term residency in Oman.
 You can sponsor your spouse and dependent children.
-Multiple entry and exit privileges included.
 We offer two investor visa packages:

 Work Visa for Employees